 Are you following our Children’s Book Activities Pinterest board?

 Little Blue and Little Yellow by Leo Lionni is such a wonderful story and really lends itself to so many extension activities!
-It’s a story about two friends, Little Blue and Little Yellow, who are so excited to see each other, they hug.
+(Be sure to check out how we made Little Blue and Little Yellow cookies!)
+In this story two friends, Little Blue and Little Yellow, are so excited to see each other that they hug.
 They mix and turn green and run around playing and having fun.
 This causes a few problems once it’s time to go home.

-One of my favorites things to do with the story is something I did as a Kindergarten teacher.
-(Which I of course learned from my fabulous Kindergarten partners!)
+One of my favorites things to do with the story is something I did as a Kindergarten teacher- mixing blue and yellow playdough to make green!
+The kids always loved to explore the mixing of colors with this hands-on playdough activity.

-Wouldn’t this be a fun thing to pass out to your child’s class after being a guest reader in their classroom and sharing this book?
+Wouldn’t this be a fun activity to pass out to your child’s class after being a guest reader in their classroom and sharing this book?